Badges and Awards

 Rank Badges and Other Awards

-Each year, the overall goal for each boy is to earn his final rank award.
+Each year, the overall goal for each scout is to earn their final rank award.
 For example, Tiger Cubs work toward the Tiger Badge.

 Each den also has intermediate awards the scout will receive throughout the year as he completes sections of his final goal.
 The Tigers, Wolves, and Bears earn “adventure loops,” small metal squares that slide onto a special Cub Scout belt.
 It is important to get the scout belt so these awards can be displayed!
 The Webelos earn “adventure pins.”

 There are also special additional “standalone” awards that are not part of the rank system, such as the Cub Scout Outdoor Activity Award.

 Each den has a handbook that explains the “achievements” required for each rank.
 Pack 230 provides these books.